NCAS-CMS/cf-python/docs/source/tutorial.rst

 date-time objects.

 .. code-block:: python
-   :caption: *Create subspaces in different ways based on the time dimension by selecting a particular date and using date-time and its queries.*
+   :caption: *Create subspaces in different ways based on the time dimension by selecting a particular date and using date-time and date-time queries.*

    >>> a = cf.read('timeseries.nc')[0]
    >>> print (a)